AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 - **the empirical distribution of $p_A$:** how noisy accuracy is spread across easy and difficult inputs.

-These curves reveal whether progress reaches many April photographs or mostly extends radii that were already large.
+Reported ACR uses confidence bounds rather than the ideal probabilities in our calculation, so it also depends on the sample count and confidence level.
+The curves reveal whether progress reaches many inputs, including difficult ones, or mostly extends radii that were already large.

 ## Put the probabilistic pipeline together